Introduction — Archaeology and the Tradition of Historical Writing

 For me, the study of history was never just about memorizing dates and events—it was a process of understanding existence itself.
 When I chose “History and Archaeology” as my major at university, I was simply curious about the past.
 But as my studies deepened, I realized that history is not merely a record of what happened; it is a lens through which we understand who we are today.
 My professors often said that the true purpose of history is not just “to know,” but “to comprehend,” and that comprehension requires sensitivity, curiosity, and respect for evidence.

 During my undergraduate years, I studied the “Tradition of Historical Writing in India” in detail.
 Reading scholars like R.C.
 Majumdar, Romila Thapar, and Irfan Habib made me realize how every historical perspective is shaped by its social and political context.
-This understanding became a turning point for me—it showed that no historian, however objective, can be entirely detached from the world they live in.
+This deeper engagement gradually introduced me to Archaeology and the Tradition of Historical Writing as an interconnected field, where material discoveries and written narratives together shape our understanding of the past.
 The more I read, the more I understood that history is not just a discipline; it is a dialogue between the observer and the observed.

 2.2 Lessons from Research and Archaeology